mylightgarden/Mutex_Producer_Consumer_Pipeline_Simple_Demo/README.md

-# mutex_simple_demo
-A simple exercise demonstrates mutex &amp; multi threads.
+A simple exercise demonstrates mutex, producer consumer pipeline and multi threads.

 There are 4 threads to process input from standard input as follows: